Marius-450/anisha/README.md

 ## shared parameters

 * The number of colors in the `colors` parameter depends of the animations you plan to use.
 Blink only use 1 color at a time, while rainbow_* ones uses up to 256.
 More colors planned = more memory used.
 Logically, `shape.n` + 1 is a safe value.
-The code take care of recycling unused colors in the palette
+The code take care of recycling unused colors in the palette.
-* `stroke` parameter sets the thikness of the lines drawn.
+* `stroke` parameter sets the thickness of the lines drawn.
 * `outline` is the color of the outine of the shape.
 Mandatory (but it may change in the future).

 # Arect